jon4hz/webhook-cd/README.md

 # Webhook-cd
 [![Python linting](https://github.com/jon4hz/webhook-cd/actions/workflows/python-app.yml/badge.svg)](https://github.com/jon4hz/webhook-cd/actions/workflows/python-app.yml)
 ## About
 This is a simple webhook server, written in python.
-Once the webhook is triggered (from a GitHub Action for example), the script automatically updates predefined containers using [watchtower](https://containrrr.dev/watchtower).
+Once the webhook is triggered (from a GitHub Action for example), the script automatically updates predefined containers using the docker-py library.

 ## How to
 \- More notes than instructions \-